ZakaHaceCosas/personaplus/core/README.md

 import OpenHealth from "@core/openhealth"

-// 2. youll see everything grouped depending on the health aspect each thing belongs to OpenHealth.phisicalHealth
+// 2. youll see everything grouped depending on the health aspect each thing belongs to OpenHealth.physicalHealth
 OpenHealth.mentalHealth
 OpenHealth.performance
 // etc...

-// 3. all functions do have descriptive names, so it'll be easy for you to find what you want let bmi = OpenHealth.phisicalHealth.BodyMassIndex.calculate(30, "male", 170, 40, true, true)
+// 3. all functions do have descriptive names, so it'll be easy for you to find what you want let bmi = OpenHealth.physicalHealth.BodyMassIndex.calculate(30, "male", 170, 40, true, true)

 // provide them with the data needed, and youre done!
 // check DOCS.md for a full manual on each function